-The Pentecostal reliance of other tongues from the English Bible was created at the beginnings of the Pentecostal movement in the early 1900s and more so around 1920.
+The Pentecostals relied heavily on their interpretation of other tongues to justify their tongues-speaking experience.
+This perception was especially critical after the missionary tongues crisis that happened in early Pentecostalism.
 Pentecostals originally believed the supernatural outpouring of tongues was for missionary expansion: the Gospel was to go to the ends of the earth before the imminent coming of the Lord.
-However, the earliest pentecostal missionaries soon discovered after journeying to foreign lands that they did not have the supernatural ability.
-The greatest example was that of American pentecostal missionaries, Alfred and Lillian Garr, who came to India believing they had the miraculous ability to speak Bengali, but upon arrival did not.
-This problem happened on numerous occasions around the world and forced Pentecostals to redefine the experience.
+However, the earliest Pentecostal missionaries soon discovered after journeying to foreign lands that they did not have the supernatural ability.
+The greatest example was that of American Pentecostal missionaries, Alfred and Lillian Garr, who came to India believing they had the miraculous ability to speak Bengali, but upon arrival did not.
+This problem was so universal throughout the Pentecostal missionary world that the movement was forced to either abandon or redefine the experience.
+They chose the latter.
 One of the key texts that allowed a reappraisal was the idiom other tongues as found in the English Bible.
-Other tongues allowed the idea that speaking in tongues was not supernaturally speaking a foreign language but something otherwise; a heavenly prayer language or the language of divine worship.
-It was an entity beyond the realm of human intellect and could not be measured.
+Other tongues allowed the idea that speaking in tongues was not supernaturally speaking a foreign language but something otherwise.
+This English idiom allows for a heavenly prayer language or the language of divine worship; an entity beyond the realm of human intellect that cannot be measured.

-The other tongues doctrine can especially emphasized by the late charismatic leader Kenneth Hagin as outlined in his book, Seven Reasons Why Every Believer Should Speak in Tongues.
-He doesn’t qualify it, just assumes that other tongues is a legitimate source text and heavily leans upon it.
+Most Charismatic and Pentecostal leaders are unaware of the history of other tongues and its Reformation roots.
+Rather, they believe the English reflects Paul’s intentions.
+The late Charismatic leader Kenneth Hagin made this a cornerstone for his tongues argument in his book, Seven Reasons Why Every Believer Should Speak in Tongues.
+He doesn’t qualify his assumption.
+He believed that other tongues was a legitimate source text and heavily leaned upon it.

-The idiom had no strength when it was only attached to Acts 2:4, when it was expanded to I Corinthians in 1534, this allowed for new ideas to perpetuate.
+The idiom had no strength when it was only attached to Acts 2:4.
+The later addition of other tongues to I Corinthians in 1534 allowed for new interpretations to perpetuate.

-The pentecostal usage of other tongues outside of Acts 2:4 disregards the historical background or proper usage of the texts.
-The following is an investigation into the origins and development of the other tongues doctrine that predated the pentecostal movement.
-The motivations that caused the other tongues idiom to be added to the I Corinthians English Bible text had political motivations more so than a theological impetus.
+The Pentecostal usage of other tongues outside of Acts 2:4 disregards the historical background or proper usage of the texts.
+The following is an investigation into the origins and development of the other tongues doctrine that predated the Pentecostal movement.
+The motivations that caused the addition of other tongues to the I Corinthians English Bible text had political motivations more so than a theological impetus.

 This article is based on research that compared six early Bible translations.
 The actual results can be found by reading, The Unknown Tongues of the English Bible: Part II.

-One of the most important observations from the research was that the Authorized King James version of the Bible made the translation, unknown tongues in the Book of I Corinthians a universal term.
+One of the most crucial observations from the research found that the Authorized King James Version of the Bible established unknown tongues in the Book of I Corinthians as a universal term in the English Christendom.

 The Wyclif Bible, the earliest known English translation published in 1380, does not contain the adjective at all.
 It also predominately used the word langagis (languages) instead of tongues in the key-texts.